Aviation Social Media marketing with Kim Walsh Phillips

 So you first determine what is going to be our offer to get them into a conversation with us.
 And then how can we drive content to that offer, and then how can we begin to attract the right prospects to us?
 So you can begin with the end in mind.

 Number two, you always want to make sure that you’re giving some time sensitive offer, you don’t ever want to make delaying a desirable option.
 I mean, automation’s possible, right?
 You could set up your offers, and you could just let them run forever, but your offers really need to be fresh, new, and ever-changing with clear deadlines.
+You can use an analytics tool to help determine which offers are getting the most attention.

 I mean, one of the people that we look and respect to, Dane Kennedy, he talks about all the time, how Tide literally changes its packaging or its feature or its scent.
 Every single month, they offered something new, not because the product doesn’t work, but because people get bored.
+You need a novel type of content.

 They want something different, they need something that’s going to drive their action right now.
 Do the same thing with your marketing, and make it time sensitive cuz if it’s not, it’s going to go onto the do it later list.
 And if it’s on your do it later list, they’re never going to do, right, we have too many things that we need to get done today.

 It sounds ridiculous If you split test this telling them versus not telling them, I’ll be willing to bet you the clear instructions will win every single time.
 People want to be told what to do.
 Number four, there will be tracking and measurement, you’ll never know your ROI in social media marketing unless you track it.
+This is response advertising!
+It needs a call to action.

 We have a lot of fun at my company, but [LAUGH] so I always say my number one thing is In God We Trust, everyone else bring data.
 [LAUGH] Okay.